harding/old-docs-history-bitcoin.org/en/developer-guide.md

 ## Wallets

-Bitcoin wallets at their core are a collection of private keys.
+Bitcoin wallets at their core are a collection of [private keys][].
 These collections are stored digitally in a file, or can even be physically stored on pieces of paper.

 ### Private key formats
 Private keys are what are used to unlock bitcoin from a particular address.
 In Bitcoin, a private key in standard format is simply a 256-bit number, between the values:

 0x1 and 0xFFFF FFFF FFFF FFFF FFFF FFFF FFFF FFFE BAAE DCE6 AF48 A03B BFD2 5E8C D036 4141, effectively representing the entire range of 2<sup>256</sup>-1 values.
-The range is governed by the [secp256k1](http://www.secg.org/index.php?action=secg,docs_secg) ECDSA encryption standard used by Bitcoin.
+The range is governed by the [secp256k1][] ECDSA encryption standard used by Bitcoin.

 #### Wallet Import Format (WIF)
 In order to make copying of private keys less prone to error, Wallet Import Format may be utilized.
-WIF uses base58Check encoding on an extended private key, greatly decreasing the chance of copying error, much like standard Bitcoin addresses.
+WIF uses [base58Check][] encoding on an extended private key, greatly decreasing the chance of copying error, much like standard Bitcoin [addresses][].

 1. Take a private key.

-2. Add a 0x80 byte in front of it for mainnet addresses or 0xef for testnet addresses.
+2. Add a 0x80 byte in front of it for [mainnet][] addresses or 0xef for [testnet][] addresses.

 3. Perform a SHA-256 hash on the extended key.